Vacant Possession - Complete Uncertainty In Ontario

 20 ...............
 Upon completion, vacant possession of the property shall be given to the Buyer unless otherwise provided for in this Agreement.”

-The actual wording was “not later than..”.
-That has the same meaning as “before”.
+The actual wording was “no later than..”.
+That has the same meaning as “before”, or I suppose precisely at 6:00:00 pm

 So What Time Does it Close?
 When can we move in?